My name is Kevin Langdon. I live in the woods outside Milton, Pennsylvania with my wife

 and three boys.

-I like to build stuff, usually that stuff ends up being virtual.
-Below are some short summaries of key projects I have been a part of.
+I like to build stuff, most times it is virtual stuff.
+Below are some short descriptions of key projects I have been a part of.

 If you are interested in contacting me, email 'kevin' at this domain.

 A mobile development studio in downtown Milton, Buzzer Shot works with partners to bring their ideas in Social, Utilities, and Gaming to the Android and iOS platforms.

 I recently became inspired to start teaching others to code.
 Currently I am focused on doing that at the middle school level and am now teaching an after-school class at Milton.

 A real estate management and investment company started with Eric and Jeff.

 We now own 4 commercial, 1 industrial, and 7 residential units.

 We used technology to drastically reduce re-admissions in hospitals.
 Right Care Solutions acquired AirCare in early 2015.

 Mid 2011 I decided to build my own house.
 Not just be my own general contractor, but literally build my own house.